 We have an extensive list of policies at Bugle School.
 The policies ensure your child's academic, emotional and physical wellbeing is outstanding at all times.
 Below you will find a list of Ofsted statutory policies and important policies relating to key procedures, which we are required to publish online.

 A selection of non-statutory policies that may be of interest can be found under Parents/Useful Links & Downloads.

 If you aren't able to locate the policy you require, or have a query relating to a school procedure, then please contact the school office.

-Please ensure you have read the Aspire Complaints Policy carefully.
+Please ensure you have read the Aspire Complaints Procedure carefully.
 This document clearly outlines the appropriate and timely steps.